pocl/pocl/doc/sphinx/source/install.rst

 In order to build pocl, you need the following support libraries and
 tools:

-  * LLVM & Clang; for more details see :ref:`supported-compilers`
+  * Latest released version of LLVM & Clang
   * GNU make
   * libtool dlopen wrapper files (e.g. libltdl3-dev in Debian)
   * pthread (should be installed by default)
   * hwloc v1.0 or newer (e.g. libhwloc-dev)
   * pkg-config
-  * autotools or cmake
+  * cmake

 Clang / LLVM Notes
 ------------------